 Until recently, ntitiyx observations in the Okanagan were rare.
 The Upper Columbia ntitiyx are listed as endangered in the U.S., which makes it difficult to move hatchery fry or eyed eggs into Canada for recovery.
 Local abundances in the Canadian Okanagan are currently too low to collect broodstock in Canada.
 However, Colville Confederated Tribes have been releasing experimental hatchery Methow Spring Chinook at locations in the U.S. Okanagan River since 2013.
 As returns in the U.S. Okanagan River increase, we anticipate that spring chinook will move upstream (stray – they tend to wander) into the Canadian tributaries to slowly repopulate their former range.
 There are about 3-5 suitable tributaries in the U.S. Okanagan and 20-25 suitable tributaries in the Canadian Okanagan. ntitiyx observations have increased in recent years and ONA and its communities have seen ntitiyx in tributaries as far north as Whiteman Creek at the north end of Okanagan Lake.
 We are collaborating with Colville Confederated Tribes and the U.S. Geological Survey to monitor Okanagan tributaries for ntitiyx presence using Environmental DNA (eDNA) methods.
 It is hoped in time ONA will be able to collect broodstock from those tributaries to begin local recovery.

-To stabilize and rebuild the declining Okanagan Chinook population, to return Chinook to their former habitat and migration range, and to revitalize the Okanagan Nation salmon fishery.
+To stabilize and rebuild the Okanagan chinook population, return them to their former habitat and range, and more broadly to revitalize the Okanagan Nation salmon fishery.

-2006 → Committee on Status of Endangered Wildlife in Canada (COSEWIC) Review Completed
+2006 → Status Assessment by the Committee on Status of Endangered Wildlife in Canada (COSEWIC) (Threatened)

-2016 → Ten year COSEWIC re-assessment of population
+2016 – Ten year COSEWIC re-assessment of population (Endangered)